russelljohnwilliams/blood-records/wp-content/plugins/woo-customers-manager/readme.txt

 This plugin extends the standard user list and the edit user page in WordPress and adds the customer data from WooCommerce.
 This is the main customer management plugin from Premmerce, which we will constantly improve by adding new features, considering the needs of its users.

-Full documentation is available here: [WooCommerce Customers Manager](https://premmerce.com/woocommerce-customers-manager/)
+Full documentation is available here: [Premmerce WooCommerce Customers Manager](https://premmerce.com/woocommerce-customers-manager/)

-= Major features of “WooCommerce Customers Manager” =
+= Major features of “Premmerce WooCommerce Customers Manager” =

 * Filtering customers by the registration date
 * Filtering customers by the amount of money spent